hyperglyph/hyperglyph/README.rst

 it has callbacks and attributes. these callbacks map to methods at the server, and they can return other resources or json-like data.

-at the server side,  Root, Mailbox are transient.
+at the server side, the  Root, Mailbox objects are transient.
 For each request the server constructs a new instance to handle it, and deletes it afterwards.

-however, the callbacks know enough to reconstruct the object or subsequent requests
+however, the callbacks know enough to reconstruct the object for subsequent requests. this means no in-place update of remote-objects.

 under the covers, the serialization of an object is much like a webpage. it has some data fields, but also contains forms. these forms are a callback to a